-We have four villas (with three more on the way in 2021) and each one has a total absence of decoration; the interiors are bare white walls, polished cement floors and as little furniture as possible.
+We have seven villas and each one has a total absence of decoration; the interiors are bare white walls, polished cement floors and as little furniture as possible.
 I tried not to distract from the beauty of the natural surroundings.
 I wanted to empty the mind and to give people the chance to disconnect.
 There is an emphasis on natural materials and as much outdoor living as possible, with only outdoor kitchens and outdoor showers which the guests love.
 We took extreme care while building and managed to save all the landscape around the villas.
 Skinopi is a massive herbal garden with some olive trees scattered around.
 We produce our own extra virgin olive oil which the guests find in their villas.

 I want my guests to feel the same magic that I feel when I am in Milos.
 To immerse themselves in the pure and untouched landscape around them, to witness one of the most beautiful sunsets in the Aegean and to feel the energy of a place with so many rich layers of history.
 We want to safeguard the beauty and heritage of the island by introducing our guests to the traditions and culture and making them part of environmental initiatives.
 For the small scale of the Aegean islands, there is no other way than such slow tourism.
 We have seen the devastating effects of mass tourism in some of the islands; we need small private businesses that offer personalised and unique experiences for the guests.
 This has always been the very essence of Greek hospitality.